danieljestes/CS220Spring23_ehar/hw5.md

 any other C library functions.
 In particular do not call the C library function `pow` (or `exp` obviously) function.
 Also, there is no need to create or use a factorial function.
 In the loop that computes the sum, build up powers and factorials _as you go_.

-Also, your loop cannot run an infinite number of times.
-Hint: there is a point at which $k!$ will not fit in a thirty-two bit signed integer.
+Also, your loop cannot run an infinite number of times (as the summation notation suggests).
+Hint: there is a point at which $k!$ will not fit into a thirty-two bit signed integer.
 What value of $k$ is that?
-That is a natural limit on the number of terms you should calculate out to.
+That value of $k$ then, will be the natural limit on the number of terms you should calculate out to.

-Write a main function in `main.c` that takes a double command line argument and prints the value of $e^x$.
+Write a `main` function in `main.c` that takes a double command line argument and prints the value of $e^x$.

 Do not use the `-S` compiler flag when writing `exp.s`.
-It will generate code we have not covered in class and is easily detectable.
+The C compiler will generate code we have not covered in class and is easily detectable.

 ## Converting between integers and floating-point

 You can use the `vmov` function to copy the bits of an integer register to a floating-point register.

-For example `vmov s2, r0` copies the raw bits in `r0` to the thirty-two bit floating-point register `s0`.
+For example, `vmov s2, r0` copies the raw bits in `r0` to the thirty-two bit floating-point register `s0`.
-This just copies the bits, it does not, for example, convert an integer to its floating-point equivaliant.
+It does not convert an integer to its floating-point equivaliant.
 That is, it will not convert the integer `1` to the floating-point value `1.0`.